apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

   down: 200 mbps
 ```

 Hysteria has two built-in congestion control algorithms (BBR & Brutal). **Which one to use depends on whether bandwidth information is provided.** If you want to use BBR instead of Brutal, you can delete the entire `bandwidth` section.
-For more details, see [Bandwidth behavior explained](../advanced/Full-Server-Config.md#bandwidth-behavior-explained)
+For more details, see [Bandwidth negotiation process](../advanced/Full-Server-Config.md#bandwidth-negotiation-process) and [Congestion control details](../advanced/Full-Server-Config.md#congestion-control-details).

 > **⚠️ Warning** Higher bandwidth values are not always better; be very careful not to exceed the maximum bandwidth that your current network can support.
 Doing so will backfire, causing network congestion and unstable connections.